-Having a job is good for a person (and their family), as it not only meets their financial needs but can also provide purpose, daily routine, personal satisfaction and a sense of teamwork.
-In addition a person can gain self-esteem and a sense of value and benefit from the professional and personal relationships they form at work.
+Not only is having a job good for a person (and their family) in terms of meeting financial needs, but it also provides purpose, daily routine, personal satisfaction, and a sense of teamwork.
+In addition, a person can gain self-esteem, a sense of value and benefit from the professional and personal relationships they form at work.
 Employment can have a significant effect on a person’s well-being.

 What is young onset dementia?

 Dementia is frequently categorised as late onset (being diagnosed when over 65 years of age) or young onset (under 65 years of age).
 People who have young onset dementia are more likely to be in employment at the time of diagnosis and are more likely to have a partner who also works.